 - Finalists in all categories will receive $20,000 (previously $10,000)

 - Winners in the Catalyst, Community Service, and Volunteer of the Year categories will receive $50,000 (previously $40,000),

 - The Lifetime Achievement Award winner will receive $75,000 (previously $50,000)

 Can I choose a different charity to receive the financial award from the one the advisor is being nominated for?

 The charitable organization featured in the nomination will be the organization receiving the donation (if selected).
 Only qualified nonprofit organizations and educational institutions with tax-exempt status granted under the Internal Revenue Code Section 501(c)(3) are eligible to receive award donations.

 Who is eligible for nomination?

-Nominees must be currently working as financial planners (e.g., CFP®), registered representatives (e.g., Series 7), or registered investment advisors.
-They must be registered with FINRA or the SEC for at least 3 years, and the registration must be active.
+Nominees must be currently working as registered representatives (for example, Series 7), registered investment advisors, or financial advisors with a professional designation (please refer to FINRA’s list of designations for examples).
 Nominees must be active financial advisors, defined by spending at least 75% of their time providing financial consultation with clients (households or organizations).
 Nominees must have worked in this capacity for at least three years.
 Volunteer involvement with the nonprofit organization must be current and ongoing for at least three years.